 makethe metal3-dev-env.
 It gives us the ephemeral cluster with all the necessary controllers running within it.
 The corresponding metal3-dev-env command is

 provisiontarget cluster.
-For a normal integration tests, this step deploys a control-plane node and a worker in the target cluster.
+For normal integration tests, this step deploys a control-plane node and a worker in the target cluster.
 For,

 feature-test-upgradethe provision step deploys three control-planes and a worker.
 The corresponding metal3-dev-env commands are (normal integration test workflow):

 - Initialize the provider components on the target cluster.
 This installs all the controllers and associated components related to cluster-api , cluster-api-provider-metal3, baremetal-operator and ironic.
 Since it is necessary to have only one set of ironic deployment/containers in the picture, this step also deletes the ironic deployment/containers from ephemeral cluster.

 Moveall the objects from ephemeral to the target cluster.

 - Check the status of the objects to verify whether the objects are being reconciled correctly by the controllers in the target cluster.
 This step verifies and finalizes the pivoting process.
 The corresponding metal3-dev-env the command that performs this and the previous two steps is :

 Movethe objects back to the ephemeral cluster.
 This step also removes the ironic deployment from the target cluster and reinstates the ironic deployment/containers in the ephemeral cluster.
 Since we do not delete the provider components in the ephemeral cluster, installing them again is not necessary.
 The corresponding metal3-dev-env command that performs this step is :

 De-provisionthe BMHs and delete the target cluster.
 The corresponding metal3-dev-env commands to de-provision worker, controlplane and the cluster is as follows: